Timber cottage, meters from pristine lake, minutes from untouched beaches & Nat. Parks. Pets allowed, WIFI and Netflix available.

 Just 3 hrs from Sydney or Canberra, Swanlake Cottage is positioned on a big bush block, right across from the crystal clear waters and sandy beaches of Swan Lake.
 The quiet village of Swanhaven lies about 3 km from Sussex Inlet and is surrounded by Nat.
 Parks.

-The lovingly renovated, timber-clad rustic cottage has a large private garden, frequented by a multitude of birds.
+The timber-clad rustic cottage has a large private garden, frequented by a multitude of birds and other animals.
 Three bedrooms sleep up to 8 people.
 It has flyscreens on all windows and doors and stays cool without carbon emissions under the tree cover.
+There is no air conditioning.

-It has a fully-equipped kitchen, integrated into a dining area with a brand new gas stove, self-cleaning oven, microwave, fridge, toaster, kettle, bread maker and all the kitchen equipment you might need, including a store of basic cooking ingredients, such as spices, tea, coffee, oil and vinegar etc. in case you forgot to bring some crucial item.
+It has a fully-equipped kitchen, integrated into a dining area with a dishwasher, gourmet gas stove, oven, microwave, fridge second fridge in laundry, toaster, kettle, bread maker and all the kitchen equipment you might need, including a store of basic cooking ingredients, such as spices, tea, coffee, oil and vinegar etc. in case you forgot to bring some crucial item.

-There is a piano, a flat screen digital TV, DVD and CD player with USB input, 2 radios, games and a filled bookshelf.
+There is a piano, a flat screen digital TV, DVD and CD player with USB input, 2 radios, games, a few toys and a filled bookshelf.

-The individually styled bathroom has a full-sized bathtub and plenty of through-flow hot water.
-The laundry has a washing machine, iron and ironing board.
+The uniquely styled bathroom has a full-sized bathtub and plenty of hot water.
+The laundry has a washing machine, dryer, iron and ironing board.

 You can choose to either clean the house yourself before you leave or let us do it for you for an additional charge of $75.